-Singapore's renowned batik champion, Sarkasi Said, who went by the artist name Tzee, was known for his bold and vibrant abstract style, and mastery of unconventional wax-resist techniques.
-His works have been exhibited internationally and can be found in many public and private collections.
+Singapore's renowned batik champion and Cultural Medallion winner, the late Sarkasi Said (1940–2021), who went by the artist name Tzee, was known for his bold and vibrant abstract style, and mastery of unconventional wax-resist techniques.
+His batik works were exhibited internationally and can be found in many public and private collections.

 "Batik is much more than just an artistic technique.
 It involves everything such as philosophy and history.
 That is when a piece of work can be called batik—when it has everything.
 The design paints the social and cultural essence of a community and every symbol, every line has meaning to it." – Sarkasi Said (Esplanade Offstage. www.esplanade.com, 2016)